railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 Deployment Procedure
 --------------------

-The deployment of a version of Open ERP is quite simple when your server has been configured in your production environment.
+The deployment of a version of OpenERP is quite simple when your server has been configured in your production environment.
 The security of data will then be a key element.

-When you have installed the server you should create at least two databases:
+When you have installed the server, you should create at least two databases:

 * a test or development database, in which the users can test the system and familiarize themselves with it,

-* a production database which will be the one used by the company in daily use.
+* a production database, which will be the one used by the company in daily use.

-.. note::  Version numbering
+.. note::  Version Numbering

-	Open ERP uses a version numbering model that comprises 3 numbers A.B.C (for example 4.2.2 or 5.0.0) where changes in the number A signify a major functional change, changes to number B signify an update that includes a batch of fault fixes and some new functionality, and the number C generally refers to some limited updates or fixes to the existing functionality.
+	OpenERP uses a version numbering model that comprises 3 numbers A.B.C (for example 4.2.2 or 5.0.0) where changes in the number A signify a major functional change, changes to number B signify an update that includes a batch of fault fixes and some new functionality, and the number C generally refers to some limited updates or fixes to the existing functionality.